isisaddons/isis-app-todoapp/README.md

 The `todoapp` app generates a single WAR file, configured to run both the [Wicket viewer](../../components/viewers/wicket/about.html) and the [Restful Objects viewer](../../components/viewers/wicket/about.html).
 The app also configures the [JDO Objectstore](../../components/objectstores/jdo/about.html) to use an in-memory HSQLDB connection.

-Once you've built the app, you can run the WAR in a variety of ways.
+Once you've built the app, you can run the WAR in a Maven-hosted Jetty instance:

-The recommended approach when getting started is to run the self-hosting version of the WAR, allowing Apache Isis to run as a standalone app; for example:

-    java -jar webapp/target/todoapp-webapp-1.0-SNAPSHOT-jetty-console.jar

-This can also be accomplished using an embedded Ant target provided in the build script:

-    mvn -P self-host antrun:run

-The first is to simply deploying the generated WAR (`webapp/target/todoapp-webapp-1.0-SNAPSHOT.war`) to a servlet container.

-Alternatively, you could run the WAR in a Maven-hosted Jetty instance, though you need to `cd` into the `webapp` module:

     cd webapp
     mvn jetty:run -D jetty.port=9090

 In the above, we've passed in a property to indicate a different port from the default port (8080).

-Note that if you use `mvn jetty:run`, then the context path changes; check the console output (eg [http://localhost:9090/todoapp-webapp](http://localhost:9090/todoapp-webapp)).

-Finally, you can also run the app by deploying to a standalone servlet container such as [Tomcat](http://tomcat.apache.org).
+You can also of course run the app by deploying to a standalone servlet container such as [Tomcat](http://tomcat.apache.org).

 ## Using the App